At some point in their career, all electricians face an important question:

 So particular parts of the country where these jobs are concentrated have more unions.

-In a state, regions, or industry sector with a strong union presence, union contracts are in place for years or even decades.
+In a region with a strong union presence, union contracts are in place for years or even decades.

 In this case, non-union contractors may be restricted from bidding for union-based wage jobs.